greg121/mygasstation/README.md

     Shell Frankfurt Am Main Kennedyallee: 1.329 (Kennedyallee 120)
     Esso: 1.319 (Spessartstraße 22 - 24)
     Esso Hanauer Landstraße: 1.319 (Hanauer Landstraße 178)

+To retrieve the Super prices in Darmstadt in Kasinostrasse 60 but you want to limit the output to three gas stations you tpye

+    python getPrices.py "Darmstadt Kasinostrasse 60" Super 3

+and the output looks like this

+    Tankstelle Darmstadt Kasinostraße: 1.509 (Kasinostraße 60)
+    Esso Darmstadt: 1.519 (Kasinostraße 66)
+    Jet: 1.509 (Kasinostraße 75A)